sw-yx/fsa-data-structures-checkpoint/README.md

 npm install -g testem
 ```

-Execute the tests by running `testem` from one of the two assessment folders (`data/` or `sort/`).
-When you complete one suite, work on the other.
-You may work on either suite first.
+Execute the tests by running `testem` from the assessment folder.
+You may work on the suites in any order, except that to do `Hash` you need a working `LinkedList`.

 ### Submitting your Code